Dallinger/Dallinger/docs/source/creating_an_experiment.rst

 it.
 Other experiments will of course require more complex interactions, but this is the gist of it.

-To write a bit you need to know fairly well what your experiment does, plus a good command of the Selenium webdriver API, which thankfully has
+To write a bot you need to know fairly well what your experiment does, plus a good command of the Selenium webdriver API, which thankfully has
 `extensive documentation <http://selenium-python.readthedocs.io/api.html>`__.